ben-norton/stadocgen/app/md/annotation/termlist-header.md

 : 0.3.0

 **Abstract**
+:
-: The data model for an Annotation within the DiSSCo infrastructure.
+The data model for an Annotation within the DiSSCo infrastructure.
 This model is inspired by the W3C Web Annotation model.
-An annotation can be attached to any digital object in the DiSSCo infrastructure and can contain any of the following motivations:
+An annotation can be attached to any digital object in the DiSSCo infrastructure, and can contain any of the following motivations:

-- adding: The user wants to add new information to the object
+adding: The user wants to add new information to the object
-- assessing: The user wants to assess the quality of the data in the object
+assessing: The user wants to assess the quality of the data in the object
-- editing: The user wants to edit an existing value of the object
+editing: The user wants to edit an existing value of the object
-- commenting: The users wants to make a generic comment on the object
+commenting: The user wants to make a generic comment on the object
 There are several levels on which an annotation can be made:
-- The whole object: The annotation is made on the whole object, used when a user wants to create a comment on for example the whole Digital Specimen
+The whole object: The annotation is made on the whole object, used when a user wants to create a comment on, for example, the whole Digital Specimen
-- A class: The annotation is made on the whole class, used when a user wants to add for example an additional Identification
+A class: The annotation is made on the whole class, used when a user wants to add, for example, an additional Identification
-- An individual property: The annotation is made on a specific property of the class, used when a user wants to edit a particular fields, for example the collector of a specimen
+An individual property: The annotation is made on a specific property of the class, used when a user wants to edit a particular field, for example, the collector of a specimen
-- A RegionOfInterest: The annotation is made on a specific region of the object.
-This type of annotation is mainly used when it is attached to a digital entity.
-For example it can indicate a specific ROI in an image and attach a value to that ROI.
+A RegionOfInterest: The annotation is made on a specific region of the object.
+This type of annotation is mainly used when it is attached to a digital media object.
+For example, it can indicate a specific ROI in an image and attach a value to that ROI.
 The value of the annotation can be attached in the body.
 This can be in the form of an array of strings.
-When a full class is replaced the body can contain the full new class in JSON format.
+When a full class is replaced, the body can contain the full new class in JSON format.

 The AggregateRating has not been implemented yet.